Maryam090/AppFolioManager/src/content/sections/features-grid.md

 ---
 subtitle: "Key Features"
-title: "In-Depth Explanation of App Folio's Capabilities"
+title: "In-Depth Explanation of AppFolio's Capabilities"
 description: >
   Your All-in-One Platform for Application Insights, Reporting, Mapping, and Data Dependency Management — Built to Support Smarter IT Operations and Strategic Decision-Making.

 list:
-  - title: "Generate Actionable Reports with Rich Filters"
+  - title: "Build Reports That Drive Action"
     description: >
-      App Folio enables users to create powerful Inventory, Lifecycle, and Financial reports.
-Apply smart filters by department, business area, or application lifecycle, and export summaries in PDF for distribution, analysis, or compliance audits.
+      Transform raw application data into clear, exportable reports tailored for strategy, audits, and leadership reviews.
+AppFolio helps you uncover insights, highlight trends, and support decisions — without the manual effort.
     image: "/images/features/reports.png"

-  - title: "Interactive Mapping Of Your Entire Application Ecosystem"
+  - title: "Visualize How Everything Connects"
     description: >
-      Visualize the entire application ecosystem, including connections between applications, datasets, departments, and business areas.
-Identify redundancies, assess risk points, and make informed integration or decommissioning decisions.
+      AppFolio’s interactive map reveals how your systems interact and depend on each other.
+Spot inefficiencies, surface hidden risks, and understand the bigger picture with confidence.
     image: "/images/features/maps.png"

-  - title: "Track and Manage Data Dependencies with Clarity"
+  - title: "Make Data Dependencies Crystal Clear"
     description: >
-      Understand how each application relies on specific datasets and services.
-App Folio provides a clear dependency matrix so teams can assess impact, manage risks, and align infrastructure with business needs.
+      AppFolio shows how your applications depend on shared data, helping you spot risks, reduce complexity, and align your systems with what the business truly needs.
     image: "/images/features/dataset-map.png"
     button:
       enable: true